 As a consumer who is shopping for an engagement ring, it is important that you rely on tangible data like videos/idealscope/ASET to make an informed decision.

-Instead, jewelers would rather send their mediocre goods to GIA for a blanket GIA 3Ex rating because it’s much easier to achieve and puts their diamonds in better light.
+Instead, jewelers would rather send their mediocre goods to GIA for a blanket GIA 3Ex rating because it’s much easier to achieve and puts their diamonds in a better light.

 When diamonds are grading for cut quality, there is a range of proportions, appearances and performance that exist in each tier of rating.
 Below are 5 diamonds that were all graded by AGS to be 000 (triple ideal) and I’ve compiled the photographs of their face up views below.